-José Antonio Meade Kuribreña+, 50 Appointed to the Board: March 2019
+José Antonio Meade Kuribreña[†], 50

 Member of the Nomination & Corporate Governance Committee

 Skills and Experience: José Antonio is an economist and lawyer who brings extensive experience in public administration, banking and financial policy to the Board.
 He held various Cabinet-level positions in the federal government of Mexico, including Secretary of Energy, Secretary of Social Development, Secretary of Foreign Affairs and twice as Secretary of Finance and Public Credit.
 He also served as Undersecretary and as Chief of Staff in the Ministry of Finance and Public Credit.
 Other former appointments include as Director General of Banking and Savings at the Ministry of Finance and Public Credit, and as Chief Executive Officer of the National Bank for Rural Credit.